gleu/mods_since_analyze/README.md

 mods_since_analyze
 ==================

+This extension was interesting years ago when 9.0 to 9.3 releases were still maintained.
+So, this won't be updated since the feature it delivers it now on every maintained PostgreSQL releases.

 mods_since_analyze is a PostgreSQL extension that exposes the estimation of number of changed tuples on a table since last analyze through the function pg_stat_get_mod_since_analyze(oid).